lushbysoni/blog/_posts/2020-10-22-8-things-you-should-never-do-in-the-morning--.md

 **1\.Checking social media.**

 When you wake up and the first thing you reach for is your phone and head straight for Instagram, Facebook, Twitter and the likes you are potentially going to end up seeing something that will completely put a damper on your mood and right when you wake up for that matter.
-What that will do is simply ruin your day.
-You can instead read a religion text of whatever faith you practice, or just listen to something uplifting like a podcast, sermon or even music to supercharge you and give you the best chance of having a fantastic day.&nbsp;
+You can instead read a religious text of whatever faith you practice, or just listen to something uplifting like a podcast, sermon or even music to supercharge you and give you the best chance of having a fantastic day.&nbsp;

 **2\.Starting your day without a shower.**